Engineering-Course/CIHP_PGN/README.md

 2. Prepare the images and store in $HOME/datasets.
 3. Run test_pgn.py.
 4. The results are saved in $HOME/output
-5. You can evaluate the results with the provided [evaluation scripts](https://github.com/HCPLab-SYSU/ATEN/tree/master/evaluate)
+5. Evaluation scripts are in $HOME/evaluation.
+Copy the groundtruth files (in _Instance_ids_ folder) into $HOME/evaluation/Instance_part_val before you run the script.

 ### Training
 1. Download the pre-trained model and store in $HOME/checkpoint.